 Teuton squash shoes are a new-ish brand coming onto the scene.
 According to this press release from the World Squash Federation, Teuton are “German indoor shoe specialists” and are the Official Shoe Partner of the WSF.

-Teuton’s first shoe is called the SpeedEngine.
-Bit of a strange name but here’s the product description:
+Teuton’s first shoe was called the SpeedEngine.
+Bit of a strange name also but here’s the product description:

 Teuton’s SpeedEngine 1017 indoor series is a lightweight shoe meant for speed.

 It offers the player maximum stability, while protecting the ankles and providing the player with an excellent ventilation system to avoid blisters and bad foot odor.

 Equipped with an original design on the upper part of the shoe, the SpeedEngine 1017 allows the natural flex movement of the foot.

 Get ready to enjoy the immediate comfort and freedom and lightness as you quickly move around the court.

 Thanks to Bob and Cesar for the tips!

 Buy (Canada): racquet-science.com